 The scheme provides a grant of up to £15,000 (incl.
-VAT) for the purchase of specialised equipment, essential consumable materials and services, and travel and subsistence for essential field research.
-The grant is for a maximum period of 12 months.
+VAT) for the purchase of specialized equipment directly related to the proposal, essential consumable materials, and travel and subsistence for essential field research.
+The grant is for a period of 12 months.

 History of science

 Within the History of Science category, the scheme provides support for either research in the history of science (up to £15,000 incl.
 VAT) or to assist with publication of scholarly works in the history of science (up to £5,000 incl.
 VAT).